MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-status-for-an-add-on-submission.md

 author: mcleanbyron
 ms.assetid: 55315F38-6EC5-4889-A14E-7D8EC282FE98
 description: Use this method in the Windows Store submission API to get the status of an add-on submission.
-title: Get the status of an add-on submission using the Windows Store submission API ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: Get the status of an add-on submission ms.author: mcleans ms.date: 02/08/2017 ms.topic: article